User Experience Designs for the Star Engine.

 • Lighting, Character, Vehicle, Level Design, Environment Art

-05. Delete / Object References
+05. Object References

 “How can we prevent users from Deleting Objects with References and reduce Build Failures?”